 Multiply the benefits of baby massage by choosing the right oil.
-Select the most nutrient-rich option for a healthy baby massage and avoid clogged pores and other skin irritations by eliminating chemicals in your skincare products.
+Select the most nutrient-rich oil for a healthy baby massage, and avoid clogged pores and other skin irritations by eliminating chemicals in your skincare products.

 Baby massage also supports parent-child bonding, so you naturally grow closer with each session of loving touch.
 Equally important, the right type of oil amplifies the health benefits of baby massage.

 Why Use Oil in Baby Massage?

 Research on hospitalized babies indicates better massage results with oil versus a dry massage.

 Oil is also more warming than lotion.
 A good massage oil makes it easy for your hands to move smoothly over your baby’s body, allowing you to make long, moderately firm, continuous strokes without causing friction or discomfort.
 Our BEB Organic Nourishing Oil made with naturally-derived ingredients moisturizes as it provides essential nutrients that soak into the skin to fortify your baby’s health.

 Just remember that using too much oil on your baby may make your baby slippery!
 Be sure to remove oil from your own hands, and pick your baby up in a towel until all the oil has been absorbed into their skin.

 Isn’t it amazing to know you have a personal scent that your baby begins to recognize shortly after birth?

 Early on, your scent signals safety, love, and connection to your baby.
 Babies have fuzzy vision at birth so the olfactory sense is a far more important channel for establishing their sense of security than sight.